jaxyfury/Ambariops/docs/blueprint.md

 - Use only public NPM packages
 - Follow latest React and Next.js best practices as of 2025
 - Prioritize maintainability, scalability, and developer DX
-- Keep accessibility in mind for all UI components
+- Keep accessibility (WCAG 2.1 AA) in mind for all UI components and workflows
 - Make it visually appealing with modern UI patterns, consistent spacing, and the reddish-orange/white theme
 - Organize code to support large teams with clear separation of concerns

 ---

-Please generate the **complete frontend codebase scaffold** including all configuration files, sample pages, components, mocks, tests, and CI/CD configs, as described above.

 ## Style Guidelines: